Demonstration of ThGEM-Multiwire Hybrid Charge Readout for Directional Dark Matter Searches: Ionization Tracking Capabilities

-To extract the drift velocity and mobility of the SF$_\text{6}$ anions, only alpha tracks with incident angle of 9\si{\degree} were selected.
-As shown in Figure \ref{fig:mobilityAnalysis}, these tracks are expected to induce signals only on the first 8 wires of the detector.
+To extract the drift velocity and mobility of SF$_\text{6}$ anions, only alpha tracks that made angles of $>81\substack{+1 \\ -0.5}$\si{\degree} with the cathode were selected from each of the runs described in Section \ref{sec:tracking}.
+For details of drift and avalanche field configurations for each of the runs, see Table \ref{table:ionmobility}.
+As shown in Figure \ref{fig:mobilityAnalysis}, these tracks were expected to induce signals only on the first 8 wires of the detector.

 Hence, events that recorded hits on these 8 wires, only were selected for further analysis.
 A hit here is charge induced on a wire that produced a pulse amplitude that passed the analyses threshold.
-Between 0.2\% to 2.3\% of the total events on disk in the alpha runs passed these cuts and were used in the drift velocity and mobility measurements.
-Using the incident angle of the alpha track, the distance $d$ between the charge charge transfer side of the ThGEM and the mean interaction vertex for events that induced signals on each of the first 6 wires was determined.
-It can be seen in Figure \ref{fig:mobilityAnalysis} that there is no drift distance for most probable ionization charge that could end on the 7$^{\text{th}}$ and 8$^{\text{th}}$ wires due to the proximity of the interaction vertex to the field ionization region and readout plane, respectively.
+Between 0.2\% to 2.3\% of the total events on disk in the ionization tracking runs passed these cuts and were used in the ion drift velocity and mobility measurements.

+It can be seen in Figure \ref{fig:mobilityAnalysis} that there is no drift distance for the most probable ionization charge that could end on the 7$^{\text{th}}$ and 8$^{\text{th}}$ wires due to the proximity of the interaction vertex to the field ionization region of the ThGEM and readout wire plane, respectively.
 Hence, signals on these two wires were not included in the drift velocity and mobility computation.
-The difference between the distance $\Delta d$ (arrival times $\Delta t$) for any two successive wires were computed as $\Delta d_1$ ($\Delta t_1$), $\Delta d_2$ ($\Delta t_2$), $\Delta d_3$ ($\Delta t_3$), $\Delta d_4$ ($\Delta t_4$) and $\Delta d_5$ ($\Delta t_5$), see Figure \ref{fig:mobilityAnalysis} for an illustration.
-The drift velocity $v_d$ is an average from the 5 measurements, given by:
+The charge arrival time information from the 6$^{\text{th}}$ wire served as the reference for charge drift times recorded on the first 5 wires.

+The vertical drift distances (d$_\text{1}$, d$_\text{2}$, d$_\text{3}$, d$_\text{4}$ and d$_\text{5}$) between the expected start positions of charge clusters arriving on the first 5 wires and the start position of charge cluster arriving on the 6$^{\text{th}}$ wire (after traveling a d$_\text{0}$ distance) was determined using $\text{x}_\text{i}\tan\theta$, see Figure \ref{fig:mobilityAnalysis} for more details.
+Here, $\text{x}_\text{i}$ is the horizontal distance of the first 5 wires relative to the 6$^{\text{th}}$ wire, so $\text{i}$ is 1, 2, ..., 5 while $\theta$ is the track mean free path-cathode angle determined to be $81 \substack{+1 \\ -0.5}$\si{\degree}.
+Charge drift times (t$_\text{1}$, t$_\text{2}$, t$_\text{3}$, t$_\text{4}$ and t$_\text{5}$) for charge clusters arriving on these first 5 wires were computed as the temporal separation between their respective charge cluster arrival times and the arrival time, t$_\text{0}$, of the charge cluster recorded on the reference 6$^{\text{th}}$ wire.
+The gradient of a linear fit on a vertical drift distance vs drift time plot from a given run was recorded as the drift velocity, $v_d$, for that run.

-\nolinebreak where $n$ is the number of $\Delta d$ and $\Delta t$ measurements which is 5 in this case.
-The mobility $\mu$ can then be defined in terms of $v_d$ as:
+The mobility, $\mu$, is defined in terms of $v_d$ as: